eloimoliner/CQTdiff/README.md

 To change the configuration, override the hydra parameters (listed in `conf/conf.yaml`)

-By default, the training scripts logs to wandb.
+By default, the training scripts log to wandb.
 Set `log=False` if this is not desired.
 ```bash
 python train.py log=False
 ```